emilieschario/dbt-course/labs/lab8.md

 <details>
   <summary>👉 Section 1</summary>

   (1) In our orders model, find the CTE where we select from the orders staging model.
+Why do we add the filter in this CTE?
 In the CTE, add the `is_incremental()` filter:
   ```sql
   {% if is_incremental() %}
   where ordered_at > (select max(ordered_at) from {{ this }})